What are green roofs? What are Native Roofs?

 Native Roofs mimic the original state of the land your building is built on.
 They include diverse native plant species and design elements which attract and support native insects and birds.

 requiring less maintenance and irrigation.
 When properly established, they can require no irrigation outside of drought events.
+Vegetation used has evolved to endure extended periods of drought.

 raising public awareness and understanding of our natural ecosystem.